When #38 is not running, or as an alternative to #38:

 Just use Trimet Trip Planner (link below) for Pioneer Courthouse Square to PDX, and enter the time you want to arrive at PDX.
 Allow time to drive downtown of course.
 The MAXes do actually run as per schedule.
 They have to keep them moving, and they control their own right of way for much of their line.

-Just head for the MAX station at PDX from the baggage claim area.
-(The south end).
-Buy a ticket (notes below) just before going outside.
+Just head for the MAX station at PDX from the south end of the baggage claim area.
+You can buy a ticket (notes below) just before going outside, also outside before the platform.
 The ride into town is about 40 minutes.
-You may have to wait 10 minutes before MAX leaves, so make you call to home once the train is moving.
+You may have to wait 10 minutes before MAX leaves, so make your call to home once the train is moving.

 Have your family or a friend pick you up at Pioneer Square.
-There is a pull-out between the square an Nordstrom - ONE WAY going South.
+There is a pull-out on Broadway adjacent to the Square (opposite Nordstrom).
+Broadway is ONE WAY going South.
 (The Auto-Driver could take I-5 to I-405 to Salmon Street exit).

-I can usually meet my family after work for dinner just about anywhere in the region without using a car, by using the Trip Planner.
+In the past, I could meet my family after work for dinner just about anywhere in the region without using a car, by using the Trip Planner.